-I admit that I thought the clicker training sounded like just what Buster needed, but I had NO clue where to start or how to apply what little I knew about it to real training.
+I admit that I thought the clicker training sounded perfect for Buster, but I had NO clue where to start or how to apply what little I knew about it to real training, though I tried.
 However, I was VERY enamored with the Dog Scouts idea (a scouting organization in which the people and dogs work together to learn different things and earn badges).
 I was the very first person to get a troop started without having attended the camps first. 🙂

 Hunter and a life transformation at camp